Wednesday 16 November 2016

 Bridled Tern

 Brown Noddys were also everywhere you looked, building nests, squabbling and courting mates.
-Such beautiful birds when seen so close, the subtle shades of graduated grey on their forehead and crown shading from palest grey, almost white on the forehead to almost blue grey on the crown, complementing their overall chocolate brown plumage.
+Such beautiful birds when seen so close, the subtle shades of graduated grey on their forehead and crown shading from palest grey, almost white on the forehead to blue grey on the crown, complementing their overall chocolate brown plumage.
 A delicate semi circle of white below the eye adding an understated beauty to their appearance.

 Brown Noddy